swiftlang/swift-evolution/proposals/XXXX-any-as-existential.md

 ## Impact on existing code

-Programmers will need to update any code using `protocol<>` (this can be done with a simple find and replace operation).
+Programmers will need to update any code using `protocol<...>` (this can be done with a simple find and replace operation).
 Code that uses `Any`, but no protocol composition, will be unaffected.
+Code that happens to use `protocol<>` must be changed to use `Any` instead.

 ## Alternatives considered

+A couple of alternative options for proposal details follow.

+* The original proposal allowed both `Any<>` and `Any`.
+However, community members brought up concerns regarding the fact that there were two nearly-identical representations for the 'any type' existential, and that there could possibly be issues cleanly defining the grammar or implementing the parser to properly handle both cases.

-A couple alternatives follow.
+A couple alternatives to this entire proposal follow.

 * Leave `protocol<>` as-is, and decide whether to change it after Swift 3.0 ships.
 This has the disadvantage of introducing a breaking source change.